Click the triangle below to listen to the podcast brief and access the transcript by clicking here.

 Authorship

 Disclaimer: This information is not meant to replace the advice of a medical professional.
 You should consult your health care provider regarding specific medical concerns or treatment.
-This publication was produced by the Burn Model Systems in collaboration with the University of Washington Model Systems Knowledge Translation Center with funding from the National Institute on Disability and Rehabilitation Research in the U.S. Department of Education, grant no. H133A060070.
-It was updated under the American Institutes for Research Model Systems Knowledge Translation Center, with funding from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90DP0082).
-NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
-The contents of this fact sheet do not necessarily represent the policy of the U.S. Department of Education or the U.S. Department of Health and Human Services, and you should not assume endorsement by the federal government.
+The contents of this factsheet were originally developed under a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR; grant number 90DP0012) and were updated under an NIDILRR grant (90DPKT0009).
+NIDILRR is a Center within the Administration for Community Living (ACL), U.S. Department of Health and Human Services (HHS).
+The contents of this factsheet do not necessarily represent the policy of NIDILRR, ACL, or HHS, and you should not assume endorsement by the federal government.

 Other Languages